earthly/website/blog/_posts/2021-11-03-bash-variables.md

 internal-links:
   - environment variables
   - environment variable
-excerpt: "Learn the basics of bash variables and how they work in the UNIX shell.
+excerpt: Learn the basics of bash variables and how they work in the UNIX shell.
 Discover how to define and access local shell variables, work with arrays, handle command-line arguments, and use environmental variables.
-Gain a deeper understanding of how variables function in bash and how they can be useful in your day-to-day work."
+Gain a solid understanding of bash variables to enhance your scripting skills.
 ---

 <div class="narrow-code">